Shivamshrivaastava/Camera-Gallery-Webapp/README.md

-Camera Application
-Description
-The project is about a web-based camera application.
-The features of this application are :-

-Features
 The application can click pictures and record videos with the filters applied to it.

 One can zoom in, zoom out and add filters to the media.